BAD BLOCK - 2024

 Can you pitch BAD BLOCK in 1 minute flat?

 Bad block is an extraordinary work for a small community of spectators.
-A hybrid experience that is different each time, blending sound arts, puppet arts, new magic, immersion, interactivity, and theater.
+An ever-changing hybrid experience, blending sound arts, puppet arts, new magic, immersion, interactivity, and theater.
 The audience enters an acousmonium, which is an orchestra of loudspeakers, and is invited to sit down.
-Each person is given a block – which can be defined as an augmented puppet – that will accompany them throughout the show.
-At first glance, they expect to attend a concert of connected sound objects.
+Each person is given a block – which can be defined as an augmented puppet – that will accompany them throughout the performance.
+At first, they expect to attend a concert of connected sound objects.

 It is both disconcerting – as it is hard to understand how all this works! – and poetic.
-Gently, without ever being forced, the audience and the objects gradually form a small assembly: a joyful and attentive community whose exchanges often last well beyond the time of the show!
+Gently, without ever being forced, the audience and the objects gradually form a small assembly: a joyful and attentive community whose exchanges often last well beyond the performance time!

 BAD BLOCK, why this title?

 Because it is the name of the objects we created.
-This term refers to various things, depending on the meaning one wants to give them: construction game pieces, cubes, parts of a whole...
+This term refers to various things, depending on the meaning we want to give them: construction game pieces, cubes, parts of a whole...

 BAD, because what fascinates us in our research is working on the relationship to what the essayist Emanuele Quinz calls “behavioral objects.”
 These are objects to which we attribute life, autonomy, and which are all the more alive when they resist, act in unexpected ways, challenge us, and engage us in ways that are sometimes burlesque, sometimes unsettling.